 Bananas are one of the best fruits to consume in your efforts to pack on serious mass.

-I myself eat one a day, and they’ve helped me reach my calorie targets as well as helping to fuel my workouts.
+I myself eat one a day, and they’ve helped me reach my calorie targets as well as helped to fuel my workouts.

-In my opinion, every skinny guy should include bananas in their bulking programme.
+In my opinion, every skinny guy should include bananas in their bulking program.
 There’s a reason why bodybuilders love them so much!